-Legal Aid organizations have developed an array of strategies and partnerships to ensure effective services.
-Services range from representing clients in administrative hearings to litigating impact cases that help low income people throughout California.
-Legal Aid organizations provide consumer education in order that individuals can help themselves, and an attorney where individuals - because of language, legal complexity, or other barriers - need representation.
+Legal aid organizations have developed an array of strategies and partnerships to ensure effective services.
+Services range from representing clients in administrative hearings to litigating impact cases that help low-income people throughout California.
+Legal aid organizations provide consumer education so that individuals can help themselves, and an attorney when individuals need representation because of language, legal complexity, or other barriers.

-By being there when people have nowhere else to turn, Legal Aid organizations help individuals in crises and, in doing so, help preserve community and government resources.
+By being there when people have nowhere else to turn, legal aid organizations help individuals in crises and, in doing so, help preserve community and government resources.

 - Independent Living.
-Legal Aid helps seniors obtain in-home supportive care, avoiding the much higher cost associated with nursing home care; and helps people with disabilities avoid unnecessary institutionalization. - Safe Housing.
-Legal Aid prevents wrongful eviction and forces slumlords to repair tenant housing, reducing demand on shelters and revitalizing communities. - Domestic Violence.
-By keeping people safe, Legal Aid saves public medical expenses, alleviates the cost of law enforcement, and contributes to healthy communities.
+Legal aid helps seniors obtain in-home supportive care, avoiding the much higher cost associated with nursing home care, and helps people with disabilities avoid unnecessary institutionalization. - Safe Housing.
+Legal aid prevents wrongful eviction and forces slumlords to repair tenant housing, reducing demand on shelters and revitalizing communities. - Domestic Violence.
+By keeping people safe, legal aid saves public medical expenses, alleviates the cost of law enforcement, and contributes to healthy communities.

-Legal Aid ensures that individuals receive the support they need to become economically self-sufficient and productive members of society.
+Legal aid ensures that individuals receive the support they need to become economically self-sufficient and productive members of society.

 - Tax Credits.
-Many Legal Aid organizations help low-wage earners claim earned income tax credits (EITC).
-One southern California Legal Aid alone brought over \$12 million in EITC to low-wage workers in 2009. - Employment and Economic Development.
-By preventing workplace abuses, Legal Aid ensures that employees are safe, healthy and receive their earned wages.
-Legal Aid organizations also provide legal advice to entrepreneurs and micro-businesses in low income neighborhoods. - Education.
-By making sure that children have access to education and receive adequate supports to succeed in school, Legal Aid organizations give the next generation of children the tools they need to break the cycle of poverty.
+Many legal aid organizations help low-wage earners claim earned income tax credits (EITC).
+One southern California legal aid alone brought over \$12 million in EITC to low-wage workers in 2009. - Employment and Economic Development.
+By preventing workplace abuses, legal aid ensures that employees are safe, healthy and receive their earned wages.
+Legal aid organizations also provide legal advice to entrepreneurs and micro-businesses in low income neighborhoods. - Education.
+By making sure that children have access to education and receive adequate supports to succeed in school, legal aid organizations give the next generation of children the tools they need to break the cycle of poverty.

-Legal Aid achieves community development by partnering with local community-based organizations, developers and government.
+Legal aid achieves community development by partnering with local community-based organizations, Developers, and government.

 - Affordable Housing.
-Legal Aid programs partner with developers to obtain necessary affordable housing land use approvals, and with community organizations to enforce affordable housing laws.
-For example, in northern California the Legal Aid program has helped achieve tens of thousands of new affordable apartment units. - Transportation.
-Recognizing the connection between transportation and economic well-being, Legal Aid programs preserve and develop transportation corridors.
-For example, a rural Legal Aid advocated for public transportation between Sacramento jobs and distant towns where poor people live.
-Currently, another Legal Aid is collaborating to ensure that the distinct needs for transportation and affordable housing near jobs are considered by those planning major land use and transportation reform to reduce greenhouse emissions - Revitalization.
-Whether it is working to facilitate construction of a shopping center, to develop local childcare facilities, or to support new entrepreneurs, Legal Aid brings new jobs and provides neighborhood resources that strengthen and revitalize the community.
+Legal aid programs partner with developers to obtain necessary affordable housing land use approvals, and with community organizations to enforce affordable housing laws.
+For example, in northern California legal aid has helped achieve tens of thousands of new affordable apartment units. - Transportation.
+Recognizing the connection between transportation and economic well-being, legal aid programs preserve and develop transportation corridors.
+For example, a rural legal aid advocated for public transportation between Sacramento jobs and distant towns where poor people live.
+Currently, another legal aid is collaborating to ensure that the distinct needs for transportation and affordable housing near jobs are considered by those planning major land use and transportation reform to reduce greenhouse emissions. - Revitalization.
+Whether it is working to facilitate construction of a shopping center, to develop local childcare facilities, or to support new entrepreneurs, legal aid brings new jobs and provides neighborhood resources that strengthen and revitalize the community.

-The "Justice Gap" - the Chasm Between Resources and Need
+The "Justice Gap" - the Disparity Between Resources and Need

-There are an estimated 8,995 vulnerable Californians who qualify for legal aid for every one Legal Aid lawyer.
+There are an estimated 6,867 vulnerable Californians who qualify for legal aid for every one legal aid lawyer.

-Number of Eligible Clients Per Legal Aid Lawyer in 2008

-Number of Californians below 125% of Poverty 7,196,000 Approximate Number of Legal Aid Lawyers 800 Number of Eligible Clients per Legal Aid Lawyer 8,995
+Number of Eligible Clients per Legal Aid Lawyer in 2013 Number of Californians below 125% of Poverty 7,031,340 Approximate Number of Legal Aid Lawyers 1,024 Number of Eligible Clients per Legal Aid Lawyer 6,867